2-hydroxycyclohexanone 2-monooxygenase

-The 4 substrates of this enzyme are 2-hydroxycyclohexan-1-one, NADPH, H^{+}, and O_{2}, whereas its 3 products are 6-hydroxyhexan-6-olide, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are 2-hydroxycyclohexan-1-one, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are 6-hydroxyhexano-6-lactone, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is 2-hydroxycyclohexan-1-one,NADPH:oxygen 2-oxidoreductase (1,2-lactonizing).
+The product spontaneously forms 6-oxohexanoic acid and in Acinetobacter this can be further oxidised to adipic acid.